stackabletech/stackable-cockpit/rust/stackablectl/README.md

-  completions         Generate shell completions for this tool cache               Interact with locally cached files experimental-debug  EXPERIMENTAL: Launch a debug container for a Pod help                Print this message or the help of the given subcommand(s)
+  completions         Generate shell completions for this tool cache               Interact with locally cached files experimental-debug  EXPERIMENTAL: Launch a debug container for a Pod version             Retrieve version data of the stackablectl installation help                Print this message or the help of the given subcommand(s)

 Options: